-\begin{itemize} \item For all $i \in \{0, \dots,k\}$, let us denote $V_i^\ell$ to the set of sons of $v_i$ that contain the left endpoint of $v_i$, and $V_i^r$ to the set of sons of $v_i$ that contain the right endpoint of $v_i$, plus those that are represented by the same interval as $v_i$.
+\begin{itemize} \item For all $i \in \{0, \dots,\newsuggestion{}{k-1}\}$, let us denote by $V_i^\ell$ the set of sons of $v_i$ whose corresponding intervals contain the left endpoint of $v_i$, and by $V_i^r$ the set of sons of $v_i$ whose intervals contain the right endpoint of $v_i$, plus those that are represented by the same interval as $v_i$.
 We will refer to the vertices of $V_i^\ell$ as the \emph{left sons} of $v_i$, and the vertices of $V_i^r$ as the \emph{right sons} of $v_i$.